How To... - Crafting ideas - Finishing Techniques

 Cleaning weathered wood

-Removing old paint layers
+Removing old layers of paint

 About the author